-Eligibility to wage compensation during paternity leave is held by persons who were insured for at least 12 months in the last three years before the start of paternity leave.
+Eligibility to wage compensation during paternity leave is held by persons who were insured (employed or self-employed) a day before the start of the leave.
+Also, persons not currently insured are eligible if they were insured for at least 12 months in the last three years before the start of paternity leave.